 The Carta Marina has the merit of being the first fairly correct map of Scandinavia, and for a long time helped to shape the popular image of Scandinavia in the rest of Europe.
 The most salient feature of the map, however, is the gallery of blood-curdling sea-monsters that populate the map's North Atlantic.
-Descriptions and pictures of sea-monsters throughout the 16th and 17th century and beyond are frequently based on the Carta Marina.
+Descriptions and pictures of sea monsters throughout the 16th and 17th centuries and beyond are frequently based on the Carta Marina.

 See also A Description of the Northern Peoples.